Do you need shed insurance>

-When it comes to home insurance, many policies do include coverage for sheds and other outbuildings located on your property.
+Many home insurance policies include coverage for sheds and other outbuildings located on your property.
 However, the extent of this coverage can vary significantly between policies.
 It's essential to read the fine print to understand exactly what is covered and what isn't.

 Many domestic buildings insurance policies extend cover to outbuildings (including greenhouses and summerhouses) as standard, so as long as your home insurance is up to date, you should be covered against weather damage to the fabric of the shed.
+Make sure that the rebuild cost of your shed, should it be destroyed, is accurate to avoid any shortfalls in your cover.

 Protecting the contents of your shed